open-life-science/fiscally-sponsored-community-templates/.github/ISSUE_TEMPLATE/20-official-contract.md

 ---
-name: "Official contract"
+name: Official contract
 about: Kicking off the formal Fiscal Sponsorship arrangement.
-title: "Official FSC agreement"
+title: Official FSC agreement
-labels:
+labels: ''
-  - signing-agreement
+assignees: ''

 ---

 If/when the time finally comes to start handling money, we sign an FSC contract.